trananh/trananh.github.io/README.md

 You are welcomed to use this repository as a template for your own website.
 However, you may consider using Mark Reid's original [version](https://github.com/mreid/mark.reid.name).
-If you do decide to use my adaptation, it would be appreciated if you link back to my site, but it's not necessary.
+If you do decide to use my adaptation, it would be appreciated if you link back to my site, but not necessary.

 While the design is free for use, the _contents_ contained within are not.
-PLEASE ensure that you remove all of my content material from your own upload.
+PLEASE ensure that you remove all of my content material from your own site.
-In particular, do the following:
+In particular, do the following before uploading your website:

 * Remove my `data` folder.
 * Remove all of my posts in the `_posts` folder.